irisnet/mainnet/config/Understand-Genesis-Parameters.md

 * `Protocol`: This field explains the detailed information about the underlying protocol.
    * `version`: It indicates the version of protcol, which starts with 0 and will increase by one
    * `software`: It indicates the url for software's relese page
-   * `height`:  It indicates the height which this protocol will take effect
+   * `height`:  It indicates the height which this protocol will take effect, the default value is 1 for genesisversion
-   * `threshold`: It indicates the threshold for passing an upgrade proposal, it's 90% for IRIS hub.
+   * `threshold`: It indicates the threshold of Yes votes for passing an upgrade proposal, it's 90% for IRIS hub.
    * `Success`: It indicates if the corresponding upgrade proposal is successful or not.
 At genesis, it's set to be true

 These parameters will be changed according after upgrade proposals are passed.